 Do Glocks Have Safety?
 A Detailed Guide

 If you are wondering, “Do Glocks have safety?”
-The answer is yes but with a twist.
+The answer is yes, but with a twist.
 Unlike other handguns, Glocks do not have traditional manual safety switches.
 Instead, they have several passive safety features.

 Trigger Safety

 The trigger safety is one of the most important features of Glock’s internal safety.
-The function of this particular mechanism is to restrict the movement of the trigger mechanism regardless of whether the user attempts to pull the trigger backward or not without exerting pressure on it.
+The function of this particular mechanism is to restrict the movement of the trigger mechanism regardless of whether the user attempts to pull the trigger backward or not, without exerting pressure on it.

-Pin Block Safety
+Firing Pin (Striker) Safety

 Drop Safety

-Why Don’t Glocks Have Manual Safety?
+Why Don’t Glocks Have Manual Safety Switches?

-The aim of both Glock’s Safe Action System and traditional manual safety mechanisms is to enhance firearm safety, however, they are fundamentally different in their construction and their inherent functions.
+The aim of both Glock’s Safe Action System and traditional manual safety mechanisms is to enhance firearm safety; however, they are fundamentally different in their construction and their inherent functions.

 Glock’s Safe Action System